Cenometra bella: Feeding

 The beautiful crinoid is a suspension feeder.
 They filter feed on marine microorganisms like algae, diatoms, and larvae.
 They also consume marine snow (detritus).
 This filtration occurs on their cirri, which is linked to the gut near the mouth and anus on the centrodorsal plate.

 Behaviour

 These featherstars are mostly sessile, anchoring themselves to hard substrate surfaces or the sea floor using their cirri ‘legs’.
-However, they are also free-moving creatures capable of travelling short distances to escape their predators or other threats.
+However, they are also free-moving creatures capable of traveling short distances to escape their predators or other threats.
 As nocturnal critters, they partially hide, sessile, within rocks and corals during the day with their mouths oriented upwards.
 Though their centrodorsal plate remains sheltered during the day as they wait till night to come out and feed, their free-arms can remain fully exposed in a circular fan-like arrangement outside of their habitat, throughout the day.